Why We Oppose the Seventh Street Development

 “Minimize differences in scale between existing and new development”

-The city’s master plan also directs that higher-density housing projects should be situated along transit corridors or other major roadways, in transition areas, or in mixed-use zones.
+The city’s master plan also directs that higher-density housing projects be situated along transit corridors or other major roadways, in transition areas, or in mixed-use zones.
 This proposed development, however, would be located in the exact middle of a low-density neighborhood.

 In this case, the “difference in scale” is massive: 32 townhouses on 4.95 acres.
 This is 2.5 to 3x greater than the current neighborhood density.